Most of us know accountability is important, so why don’t we better utilize it? Here are four reasons:

 Accountability on its own is like sending a bunch of unarmed soldiers into battle.
 Yeah, you’ve got each other, but that’s all you’ve got.

 The type of accountability that I want includes a band of brothers who are armed, dangerous, and know what they’re doing.
+Real allies in the fight against porn.
 My aim with accountability groups is to help remove each barrier to accountability that I’ve written about here.
 Visit www.beyondthebattle.net for more information on accountability groups I facilitate, along with an updated schedule of groups currently open for sign-up.

 I promise you can trust me and I can handle your stuff.